OPS-E2E-PPE/VBA-Docs/api/Outlook.OlkPageControl.md

 ---
-title: OlkPageControl Object (Outlook)
+title: OlkPageControl object (Outlook)
 keywords: vbaol11.chm1000339
 f1_keywords:
 - vbaol11.chm1000339
-ms.prod: outlook
 api_name:
 - Outlook.OlkPageControl
 ms.assetid: c65794b4-0ef3-4ae1-0bea-f0c55c72e5de
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# OlkPageControl Object (Outlook)
+# OlkPageControl object (Outlook)

 A control that displays the contents of a page.

 ## Remarks

 Before you use this control for the first time in the forms designer, add the Microsoft Outlook Page Control to the control toolbox.
 You can only add this control to a form region in an Outlook form using the forms designer; you cannot add this control to a Visual Basic **UserForm** object in the Visual Basic Editor.
 This control supports Microsoft Windows themes.

 Currently this control supports two Outlook pages: the free/busy scheduling page and the meeting request tracking page.
 The following is an example of the page control displaying a free/busy schedule at runtime.